 - Most importantly, be a caring individual with a real interest in and concern for students and their growth.

 Every student organization is required to have an adviser who is a faculty or administrative staff member.
 Graduate students are not eligible to fulfill the requirements of an organization adviser.
 The adviser agrees to assist the organization, to provide an educational experience for its individual members and to be familiar with its programs and activities.
-The Office of Student Life is available to assist advisers with questions concerning their organizations.
+The Office of Student Engagement is available to assist advisers with questions concerning their organizations.

 - Providing a forum for social interaction that permits the individual to learn to effectively relate to others.

 - Encouraging and stimulating intellectual growth by promoting participation in the intellectual and cultural life of the University.

 - Providing an environment in which learning takes place through the free exchange of ideas and beliefs between members.

 - Providing a support system for individuals as they proceed through significant developmental changes.

 Because the Office of Student Engagement supports the aforementioned position, the following privileges are conferred on all Registered Student Organizations in good standing: